gitpeut/NoriBigEye/README.md

 # NoriBigEye
  UncannyEyesExample of tft_eSPI library reworked

+ This is an ESP8266 project.
+It uses all but 2 GPIO's (0 and A0).
+ Results seem to improve if the ESP8266 is run at 160MHz.

  Now works on 2 screens, which was not supported by the tft_eSPI unfortunately.
 Now, the Adafruit GFX lib is used.